 If you’re a working professional who wants to rise to the top echelons of the corporate world, you would’ve admired many corporate leaders and founder CEOs of Fortune-500 companies.

 If you’re a student who wants to crack the toughest exams out there, you would’ve marveled the effortless ease with which the brightest consistently finish in top 0.1 percentile.

 If you’re a wannabe tennis player, you would be in awe of the games of Roger Federer and Novak Djokovic.

 These thoughts cross your mind, and you convince yourself to live a ‘normal’ life because you can’t change your wiring, because you can’t create talent out of nowhere, and because blessings are divine.

 What if I tell you that these things matter much, much less – if at all they do – than you think?
-(As we’ll learn later in the post, wiring, for example, depends only on our experiences.)
+(As we’ll learn later in the post, your neural wiring and re-wiring, the foundation of any skill, depends only on your experiences.
+Not on any natural gift.)
 What if I tell you that there is a path accessible to everyone that can take you too to the dizzying levels of some of these greats?